This Amount Is All The Marketing Budget You Need

 Content ideas can change as we collect more data about what your buyers find interesting.
 This data is imperative to maintaining relevancy to your audience.

-In developing your blog editorial calendar, we also want to make sure you have content for top-of-the-funnel, middle-of-the-funnel, and bottom-of-the-funnel.
+Finally, we develop a blog editorial calendar, via which we make sure you have content for top-of-the-funnel, middle-of-the-funnel, and bottom-of-the-funnel.
 It’s critical to have a balance to engage buyers at every phase, attracting, nurturing, and closing.

 On your calendar, we place content based on your goals, promotions, and prioritizes.
 If you’re rolling out a new feature to your software in the next 90 days, you’ll likely want to produce several pieces of content about it and the problems it solves.
 Seasonality can also impact what you schedule.
 Businesses that sell to secondary or higher ed work their content around school years and understand when these customers are most likely to buy.